MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 In general, the planning system considers all supply orders after the planning starting date as subject to change in order to fulfill demand.
 However, as soon as a quantity is posted from a supply order, it can no longer be changed by the planning system.
 Accordingly, the following different orders cannot be replanned:

-- Released works orders where consumption or output has been posted.
+- Released production orders where consumption or output has been posted.
 - Assembly orders where consumption or output has been posted.
 - Transfer orders where shipment has been posted.
 - Purchase orders where receipt has been posted.